Expert Care for Cardiac-Related Syncope

-Most episodes of loss of consciousness (syncope) in pediatric patients are due to low blood pressure.
-However, it is important to make sure there is not a cardiac cause of syncope.
+When kids faint or lose consciousness, it’s called syncope.
+Most of these cases in children are due to low blood pressure.
+But it’s important to know if there’s a problem with the heart that’s causing your child to faint.
 As part of the Heart Institute at Cincinnati Children’s, the Syncope Clinic is a leading program for evaluating and treating syncope.

-We evaluate and care for cardiac-focused syncope that may be due to previously undiagnosed structural heart disease; heart rhythm abnormalities including congenital long QT syndrome, Brugada syndrome, catecholaminergic polymorphic ventricular tachycardia or other channelopathies (hereditary disorders of the heart’s electrical system); and supraventricular tachycardia, including Wolff-Parkinson-White syndrome.
+- Heart rhythm abnormalities including congenital long QT syndrome, Brugada syndrome, catecholaminergic polymorphic ventricular tachycardia or other channelopathies (hereditary disorders of the heart’s electrical system)

-We also evaluate and manage the most common causes for pediatric syncope including neutrally mediated hypotension (low blood pressure), and postural orthostatic tachycardia syndrome (dysautonomia / increased heart rate).
+We also evaluate and manage the most common causes for pediatric syncope including low blood pressure (neutrally mediated hypotension), and dysautonomia/increased heart rate (postural orthostatic tachycardia syndrome).

 Our pediatric cardiac specialist team is made up of a doctor, nurse practitioner and nurses who specialize in assessing, diagnosing and treating syncope.

 At your first visit, we will evaluate your child’s heart rhythm using an electrocardiogram (EKG).
 Your child may need further testing based on the initial evaluation and findings.
 This could include bloodwork, laboratory testing, exercise stress testing or an echocardiogram.

 We use these test results, as well as your child’s history, physical and vital signs, to determine the best course of treatment for your child.

 Come to your visit prepared with any questions you and your child may have.
 There are several reasons why your child may be fainting, and we are committed to helping you understand as much as possible about what your child is experiencing.